iovossos/30_Day_Challenge/Day 2/README.md

 # Prime Number Finder

 This project is a simple program written in Go that finds all prime numbers up to a specified limit.
 It contains a single function that checks for prime numbers and returns them as a list.
 The solution does not use concurrency or workers, making it simple and easy to understand.
+The original challenge was to use concurrency, but due to lack of knowledge currently I decided to use a different, simpler approach.
+Will revisit it in a couple of days :)

 ## How It Works